QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Get Started with Google Workspace Tools Challenge Lab/Get Started with Google Workspace Tools Challenge Lab.md

 3. In the upper left corner, click `New` > `Google Sheets` > `Blank Spreadsheet`.

-4. Name The Sheet as `Project Task Sheet`
+4. Rename your spreadsheet: click `Untitled spreadsheet` and enter `Project Task Sheet`

 * Paste The Followings